 - What Are the Most Common Maca Side Effects?

 Maca (Lepidium meyenii) is a plant that’s closely related to cruciferous vegetables (broccoli, kale, etc.), that’s grown also exclusively in mountainous regions of Peru.

-It’s sometimes called Peruvian ginseng, which much like American ginseng (Eleutherococcus senticosus) is a bastardization of the word ginseng.
+It’s sometimes called Peruvian ginseng, which much like American ginseng (Panax quinquefolius) is a bastardization of the word ginseng.
 “Ginseng” should normally refer just to the plant Panax ginseng but the term is used for many unrelated plants.